 Having a detailed plan for when you want to gather a launch team, run online promotions and giveaways, begin taking pre-orders, publish your book, etc. is vital in a book launch campaign.
 Sit down and think about what’s realistically feasible.
 Earlier is always best to start, but not so early that people will forget or lose interest altogether.

 - It’s never to early to start making a list of who could partner with you on your launch team.
 Write down when and what you will email them during the launch.

 - Will you offer promotions, freebies, and giveaways to promote your book?
-Do you need Amazon or other online reviews in by a certain date?
+Do you need Amazon, Good Reads, or other online reviews in by a certain date?
 Put some dates on the timeline for you and your launch team to continue to boost interest as you approach your launch date.